ForLoopNelson/metal-band-game/README.md

 - [x] Write Function to get Enter key to act like user pressed guess button
 - [ ] Get Score to display properly on refresh and load
 - [x] Add more and more word choices so that the combos are endless!!!!

+- [x] Find more Fonts to use.

+## Issues

 - [ ] Fix issue where some of the fonts "CronicleDemo" will overlap into the guess box area.
 Need to only get that one font smaller without it affecting the other fonts.
 - [ ] Get the correct letter message to display better and not give away answer when user's guess is like one letter off.
-- [x] Find more Fonts to use.

-## Issues
+- [ ] Sometimes for seemingly no reason it won't show correct letters when user chooses incorrect. .

 - Sometimes it says the answer is wrong, even though it should be a correct guess.
 See screenshot below: